Samuel Gee: Life

-Celiac disease
+Coeliac disease

 Gee gave the first modern-day description of coeliac disease in a lecture at the Hospital for Sick Children, Great Ormond Street in 1887.
 His interest in the history of medicine, and ability to read ancient Greek, meant Gee was familiar with the work of Aretaeus of Cappadocia who first wrote of "The Cœliac Affection".
 Gee's account is published in the St. Bartholomew's Hospital Reports of 1888 and begins:

 There is a kind of chronic indigestion which is met with in persons of all ages, yet is especially apt to affect children between one a five years old.
 Signs of the disease are yielded by the fæces; being loose, not formed, but not watery; more bulky than the food taken would seem to account for; pale in colour, as if devoid of bile; yeasty, frothy, an appearance probably due to fermentation; stinking, stench often very great, the food having undergone putrefaction rather than concoction.

 Gee acknowledges earlier findings and terms for the disease and adopts the same term as Aretaeus.
 Unlike Aretaeus, he includes children in the scope of the affection, particularly those between one and five years old.
 He notes that most adults with the cœliac affection have been abroad.
 Gee finds the cause to be obscure and fails to spot anything abnormal during post-mortem examination.
 He perceptively states "if the patient can be cured at all, it must be by means of diet."
 Gee recognises that milk intolerance is a problem with coeliac children and that highly starched foods should be avoided.
 He forbids rice, sago, fruit and vegetables.
 Raw meat is recommended as are thin slices of toasted bread.
 Gee highlights particular success with a child "who was fed upon a quart of the best Dutch mussels daily".
 However, the child cannot bear this diet for more than one season.

 The cause of coeliac disease was eventually discovered to be an autoimmune reaction to gliadin, a gluten protein found in wheat, plus Secalin in rye and Hordien in barley.

 The lining of the small bowel is flattened, which interferes with the absorption of nutrients.
 Gee would not have been able to discover this on post-mortem since this lining quickly deteriorates on death.
 The only effective treatment is a lifelong gluten-free diet.
 The rice, sago, fruit and vegetables that were forbidden by Gee would all have been quite safe to eat; the toasted bread he recommended, however, would not.
 The disease he describes in adults, affecting those returning from India and other foreign parts, is likely to have been tropical sprue.
 For many years this was inadequately distinguished from coeliac disease, which was also known as non-tropical sprue.